Things to do in Central London, United Kingdom

 Buckingham Palace Gardens, 40 acres in size, includes a lake complete with a flock of flamingos, a mulberry tree dating back to the reign of James I (1603-1625), a summerhouse, tennis courts and a helipad.
 It hosts the Queen's annual garden parties, attended by over 30,000 each year.

-when?
-Since 1993, Buckingham Palace has opened its state rooms to the public for two months each summer (2013: 1-29 September; 9.45am to 6.30pm).
+When?
+Since 1993, Buckingham Palace has opened its state rooms to the public for two months each summer (18 July - 31 August 2020: 9.30am to 5.15pm & 1 September - 27 September 2020: 9.30am to 4.15pm).
 Visitors can watch the Changing of the Guard all year round.
 This colourful ceremony, in which soldiers who have been on duty at St James' Palace and Buckingham Palace (the Old Guard) are relieved by the New Guard, takes place at 11am every day during summer and on alternate days during the rest of the year.

 They come from all corners of the world, and illustrate the evolution of human culture.
 The museum's treasures are arranged into different departments, with the Department of Ancient Egypt and Sudan holding the most comprehensive collection of Egyptian antiquities outside Cairo's Egyptian Museum, and the Department of Greek and Roman Antiquities alone holding over 100,000 objects.